Bob Astles: Idi Amin

 Astles worked in Obote's government until the 1971 coup d'état, when he transferred his allegiance to Amin.

 In December, suspicion fell on Astles because of his previous support for Obote.
 Amin sent him to Makindye Prison where he spent 17 weeks, often shackled and brutally interrogated.
 Astles later said, "Amin called me a 'rotten apple' on the radio, and nationalised my airline.
 It was ordinary Africans who helped me to survive.
 One guard was kicked to death for helping me."

 In 1975, Astles joined Amin's service, becoming the head of the anti-corruption squad and advising the president on British affairs, while running a pineapple farm.
 He also presided over an aviation service that transported members of the government.
 Astles later said "I kept my eyes shut, I said nothing about what I saw, which is what they liked".
 What Astles did or did not do during Amin's reign is a matter of conjecture.
 Some considered him to be a malign influence on the dictator; others thought he was a moderating presence.
 That was Astles's own claim.
 In an interview inside a Ugandan prison, with the journalist Paul Vallely who had secured it after smuggling a message inside a Bible to Amin's former right-hand man, he said: "I was the only person he could trust because I never asked him for anything – no fine house, no privileges, no Mercedes-Benz.
 I was the only one, perhaps because I was white, who he could be sure was not after his job and his life.
 If Idi Amin ever had a sincere friend, it was Bob Astles.
 I was the only person who could cope with him.
 The other members of his Government would phone me and say: 'Can you come quickly, he is out of control.'
-I would go and let him shout and rail at me and then I would try to calm him down.
+I would go and let him shout and rail me and then I would try to calm him down.
 I was one of the few people he trusted."
 Astles came to be known as "Major" Bob (the title of major was given to him by Amin) or "the White Rat" among other white Ugandans.